hugemenace/resonate/docs/sound-manager.md

 ![SoundManager](images/sound-manager.png)

-Sound events can be configured with multiple variations (audio streams) such that a variation is chosen at random when they are played.
-This is extremely useful when requiring organic-sounding events such as footsteps, gunshots, collisions, etc.
+Sound events can be configured with multiple variations (audio streams) which are chosen at random when played.
+This can help create organic-sounding events such as footsteps, gunshots, collisions, etc.

 ### SoundBanks

 The way you configure sound events and their variations is through the use of **SoundBanks**.
-Each SoundBank you create has a name and several associated events, among other configuration options.
+Each **SoundBank** you create has a name and several associated events, among other configuration options.

 ![SoundManager](images/sound-banks.png)